brandon-schabel/bnk-sync/README.md

 ## **License**

-**BNK WebSocket** is licensed under the [MIT License](./LICENSE).
+**BNK Sync Engine** is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute it in your own projects.
 If you find it useful or have suggestions, please open an issue or submit a pull request.
 Happy coding with **Bun**!